-- Ms. Fanservice: Similar to Jessica, Julia is usually drawn with having a voluptuous yet well-toned muscular built, huge breasts, well-toned long yet shapely legs, and usually wears a very formfitting costume that shows off her voluptuous yet well-toned muscular body and legs through the suit.
+- Ms. Fanservice: Similar to Jessica, Julia usually wears a wears a very formfitting costume that highlights her very voluptuous yet muscular body, large breasts, broad shoulders and long toned yet shapely legs.

-- Most Common Superpower: Just like with Jessica, Julia is shown to be very well-endowed.
+- Most Common Superpower: Just like with Jessica, Julia has some very buxom breasts.

 - Psychic Powers: Her webbing is psychokinetic.
 As Madame Web, she has ability to perceive aspects of the future, sensitivity to psychic energies in her environment allows her to see her immediate area and events taking place far away, teleportation, and telepathy: ability to read minds and project thoughts.

-- She's Got Legs: Just like Jessica, Julia (especially in her original black and white costume) is not only drawn with a voluptuous yet well-toned attractive build, But she is shown to have very attractive legs.
+- She's Got Legs: Just like Jessica, Julia (especially in her original black and white costume) is not only has a very voluptuous yet muscular body, but she also has very long toned yet shapely legs.
 This trope is even lampshade by Rhodey Rhodes (when he was Iron-Man) when he was checking her out during the Secret War.